 “Sadly, we rarely encounter the terms rigor and curriculum in the same sentence—much less in a school improvement plan.
 Happily, Larry Ainsworth’s new book provides a curriculum road map that shows educators how to line up standards, instruction, and assessment sensibly.
 And his approach simply reeks of rigor!”

 W. James Popham

 Professor Emeritus, UCLA Graduate School of Education

 “Rigorous Curriculum Design should be a required course in every teacher education program in the country.
 Without it, educators will never see the whole picture that makes up their professional career.”

 Gary L. Sacket

 “Larry Ainsworth has done it again with a book that is at once sophisticated and practical.
 As a result of Common Core Standards, curriculum redesign is essential for every school and every grade level.
 This is the book that offers a practical and rigorous way to move from the theoretical ideal of standards to the practical reality of the classroom.”

 Douglas B. Reeves, Ph.D.

-For more information about bringing the Rigorous Curriculum Design Workshop to your school or district, please contact Director of Elementary and Federal Programs at the International Center for Leadership in Education.
+For more information about bringing the Rigorous Curriculum Design Workshops to your school or district, please contact firstname.lastname@example.org

 RCD Endorsements by Curriculum Design Teams and District Leaders